Vila Gale Collection Praia

 "Just returned from a four night break at this hotel which we found to be faultless.
 Very helpful and friendly staff in reception, bar and restaurant.
 The facilities were first class and the room comfortable and spotlessly clean.
 Would recommend this hotel to anyone who wanted a quiet, relaxing break with excellent facilities.
 The restaurant was a bonus (we ate there twice and can recommend the "piggy medallions with rusty potatos" and "feng choc" - the translation does not do justice to these dishes!).
 The choice at breakfast is also first class.
 Thanks to all previous reviewers for your postings as without them I would not have found or chosen this hotel."

-- Travel date: Fri 27th of April 2007
+- Travel date: 27th April 2007

 Oasis is the best word - Tranquility assured

-- Travel date: Sun 1st of April 2007
+- Travel date: 1st April 2007